- Outreach & Awareness

 Even if you're not thinking about becoming a student in the Academy, sign up for this incredible initiative for a personally rewarding experience.

 The Cornerstone Leadership Academy is also a springboard for students to become next-level credit union leaders.
 As an introductory leadership course, the Leadership Academy provides the foundation for future development in such educational programs as the Cornerstone Principles and Philosophy Conference, Credit Union Development Educator (CUDE) training, and Southwest CUNA Management School (SCMS).

-This educational opportunity is open to Cornerstone-affiliated credit unions.
+This educational opportunity is open to League member credit unions.
 Chapters and students must commit to one full day of learning per month for nine months.
 In a classroom-style environment, facilitators lead students through the following modules:

 - The Leadership Academy Welcome

 - Introduction to Compliance, Regulators, Laws, Exams and Audits

 - CLA Program Review and Final Project Prep